On This Page

 dataset="cribl_search_sample"

-You can configure a visualization so that selecting a data point opens an external link.
+You can set up a visualization so that clicking on it opens an external URL.

 1. Start adding or editing a visualization on your Dashboard.